 The Long Range Transportation Plan's (LRTP) development process builds on the 2040 LRTP and input from the Collier Metropolitan Planning Organization (MPO) Board, advisory committees, planning partners, and public surveys to establish the long-range vision statement for the MPO's transportation system in 2045.
 The goals and objectives of the LRTP are also established to help realize this vision.
-The goals and objectives of the LRTP ultimately guide the entire LRTP development process by creating the basis for a decision-making framework through which projects can be evaluated and ranked to define and document project priorities.
+The goals and objectives of the LRTP development process by creating the basis for a decision-making framework through which projects can be evaluated and ranked to define and document project priorities.